smartnets/smartnets.github.io/_members/10-ioannis.md

 ## Interests

-His research interests are in the field of computer and communication networks, with an emphasis on advancing 5G/6G technologies, O-RAN, applying deep learning for network optimization, and specializing in Intrusion Detection Systems (IDS) to enhance network security.
+His research interests lie in the field of computer and communication networks, with an emphasis on advancing 5G/6G technologies and O-RAN, applying deep learning for network optimization, and specializing in Intrusion Detection Systems (IDS) to enhance network security.

 ## Publications